robomeister/acemqcontainer/README.md

 # Installing ACE/MQ into OpenShift using HELM with Minimal Permissions

+Greetings!

+The instructions below are a step-by-step guide to install Tiller onto OpenShift, give it just enough permissions to install ACE/MQ, and then use the Helm client to install ACE/MQ using a helm chart.

+Steps 1-3 and steps 5-6 only need to be done once, and the others on a project-by-project basis.

-Steps 1 through 4 need to be executed by someone logged into OpenShift with `cluster-admin` privileges:
+Additionally, steps 1-4 need to be executed by someone logged into OpenShift with `cluster-admin` privileges:

 ## Step 1 - Install Tiller